 An ESL game to practice recognising phrasal verbs.

-A less boisterous version of Taboo, students describe objects for their classmates to guess.
+A less boisterous version of regular Taboo, students describe objects for their classmates to guess.

 A simple but effective activity to increase students’ vocabulary and speaking confidence.
 Also available as a handy, easy to photocopy book.